CORRECT SCORE BETTING STRATEGY

 So how can I use the numbers to my advantage?
 Well, the bookies know as much as we’ve told you and even more.
 We’ve already mentioned that their rates are rarely of good value.
 So what really the point?

 To begin with, most bookmarkers offer odds that should be taken by punters.
 They really offer prices.
-Believe me not, they are in business to discourage or attract you towards certain bets and won’t always follow probabilities.
+Believe me, not, they are in business to discourage or attract you towards certain bets and won’t always follow probabilities.

 In most cases, there are better prices across other bookies, where you can find even better value correct score bets.
 You may have already noted that the probability of the 2-0 score mentioned actually happening is 7.8 as calculated earlier.
 This means you’ll need digital odds of about 13.
 This is how you convert-divide 1 by the probability.
 Therefore 0.078 will equal to 12.82.
 Now, add the margin to give you profit, accounting for any errors in your calculations (science may not be exact).
 It’s therefore up to you to decide how much to add but most importantly, remember that higher margins mean fewer bets.
 Start by adding about 10 percent for a start.
 This means you’ll not bet on the 2-0 unless you can find better odds of say 14.1 to give (12.82×1.1) or higher.

 To conclude, if you’ve followed us to this end, you’re going to win more than you lose on correct score bets.
-The winnings should also give you more profit at the long run but remember, correct score is very volatile.
+The winnings should also give you more profit in the long run but remember, the correct score is very volatile.
 It’s either way, you can lose or wake up with a “heavy bank account.”
 To have posted it here, we’ve already tried this and will tell you what it’s like.
 Sometimes we have fantastic weeks where everyone would think we’re geniuses but the truth is that sometimes some of these winnings are sandwiched between some losses too but at the end of the day, we know how to stay at the top all the time!
 We can help you get your sums right!